nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 Those who blaspheme, or slander, the Holy Spirit are those who distort the Holy Spirit's main objective, or minimize the effectiveness of His message.
 Those are folks who commit the unpardonable sin.

-The belief that the grieving of the Holy Spirit is an unforgivable sin is not found in the Bible, and goes against all foundational truths scatered throughout Scriptures.
+The belief that the grieving of the Holy Spirit is an unforgivable sin is not found in the Bible, and goes against all foundational truths scattered throughout Scriptures.
 As we have already discussed earlier, if grieving God is truly unforgivable, no one will be saved.

 Those who hold such belief may in fact still live under the law, and the law says that "the soul that sins [grieve the Holy Spirit] shall die" (Ezekiel 18:20).
 And for those who still want to keep the law, James 2:10 says this: